Epersea/freelancer_helper_rails/README.md

 User has_one :rate, dependent: :destroy
 Rate belongs_to :user, optional: true
 ```
 The **User controller** has the standard methods to create, update and delete Users.
-I renamed the #new route as "register".

 I also created a **Session controller** to manage the login and logout functionalities.
 When a user is logged in, its `user_id` is added to the `session` object.
 This provides an easy-to-check property so other controllers/methods can easily see if an user is logged in and identify them correctly.
 In this context, "logging out" just means that the `user_id` property of the `session` object is set to `nil`.

 To manage the display of information to logged in users, I create a **MySummary controller** with just an index method.
 This index displays the rate calculator information associated with the user.
 If the user is logged out, it redirects them to the login page.
 If the user is logged in but hasn't provided any Rate information, it prompts them to do so.

-To limit access to logged in users, I have defined a **protected `authorize` method in `application_controller.rb`** as a before_action.
+To limit access to logged in users, I have defined a **protected `authorize` method in `application_controller.rb`** as a before_action, which makes use of Current Attributes to keep track of the current user.
 Some controllers/actions skip this method to allow access to non-logged users.

 I have also edited the Rate controller to display/edit the associated rate to logged in users and prevent users from creating multiple rates.
 I make use of **notices** to display useful information to the user, for example, informing them they are attempting a forbbiden action or confirming a successful login/logout.